OBD-II: the secure choice for vehicle telematics

 “Maybe some kind of hybrid finds its way into the new everyday reality”

 The investment that businesses have had to make in technology this year – whether in laptops, tablets, mobile devices or software – makes possible the hybrid that KPMG’s research refers to.
-It’s just one example of how businesses will need to change to meet the new working expectations of their workforce.
+It’s just one example of how businesses will need to change with the flexible future of work to meet the new working expectations of their workforce.

 So, are we really about to witness the demise of the office?
-My answer is no, although its role will change, and businesses must be ready to adapt to it.
+My answer is no, although working in lockdown means its role will change, and businesses must be ready to adapt to it.

-Are you considering a hybrid way of working?
+Are you considering a hybrid working approach?
 I’d love to talk to you.
 O2 are specialists in communication and collaboration technology, and many of our teams have been working remotely for many years already.
 You can connect with me via LinkedIn.

 - Speak to someone today about our flexible working solutions, to see how we can help your business work better